Mental Resilience, Cognitive Canaries & High-Stakes Decision Making with Retired Poker Pro Chris Sparks

 - Relational cues: sarcasm, contempt, withdrawal, needing to be right, wanting the other person to feel your frustration.

-The best canary is not dramatic.
-It is early, specific, and hard to deny.
+The best canary is early, specific, and hard to deny.

 Practice